Border Patrol (American TV series)

-Deputy Chief Jagger worked in various locations along the Canadian and Mexican borders, as well as by the United States coastlines, in search of illegal aliens, drug dealers, gun runners, and other law breakers.
+Jagger worked in various locations along the Canadian and Mexican borders, as well as by the United States coastlines, in search of illegal aliens, drug dealers, gun runners, and other law breakers.
 Stories were based on actual events recorded in United States Department of Justice files.

 Border Patrol was sponsored by the American Oil Company / Amoco, and was seen in 60 markets.
-Series star Richard Webb made personal appearances at Amoco gas stations to help promote the television program.
+Webb made personal appearances at Amoco gas stations to help promote the television program.